Middle Stewart Canyon Creek Restoration Project

 - Concerns with maintaining visual blocking of neighbors’:

 - Minimizing the time between tree removal and planting to assure the landscape and any visual blocking returns as fast as possible.
-Note this was the plan, but it’s emphasized.

 - Planting on hillsides, with frequent watering, so trees gain total height as rapidly as possible.